BIGJRA/BIGJRA.github.io/src/_raw/reborn/post_ep_01.md

 ## Battle Pavilion Facilities

-The Battle Tower and Battle Factory modes work similarly to canon: the former lets you bring a team of three and the latter has you choose randomly from a pool.
+The Battle Tower and Battle Factory modes work similarly to canon: the former lets you bring a team of three, and the latter has you choose randomly from a pool.
+There is also a Battle Palace mode in which your Pokemon fight for you (though choose moves much more wisely than in canon).
 In these modes you can optionally choose to enable random field effects as well.

-Challenges in the Tower and Factory are sets of five battles: losing a set rewards the player with *BP* equal to the number of battles won.
+Challenges in the Tower, Factory, and Palace are sets of five battles: losing a set rewards the player with *BP* equal to the number of battles won.
 If the player wins the set of five, *BP* is awarded as follows: `BP = w // 2 + 5 + 3RF + 3DB`, where `w` is the current win streak, `RF` is Random Fields being enabled and `DB` is doubles being enabled.

-For the first four fights of each set in the Tower and all battles in the Factory, specific Pokemon sets as well as Trainer information for these facilities can be found within the `btpokemon.rb` and `bttrainers.rb` files in the game's `Scripts` directory.
+For the first four fights of each set in the Tower and Palace and all battles in the Factory, specific Pokemon sets as well as Trainer information for these facilities can be found within the `btpokemon.rb` and `bttrainers.rb` files in the game's `Scripts` directory.

 The final fight of each Battle Tower set is against an NPC boss.
 Note the opponents' *default* fields can be overwritten if the random field option is on.
 Here are the boss battles for singles: